formal-land/coq-of-hs-experiment/README.md

 Formal verification is using mathematical reasoning over a program to show that it is correct for all possible inputs.
 This contrasts with:

 - Testing, which only shows that a program is correct for a limited set of inputs.
-- Typing, which only verify a limited set of properties.
+- Typing, which only verifies a limited set of properties.
 For example, Haskell's type system cannot verify that the total amount of money stays constant for internal transactions, if one implements a bank system.

 ## ❓ What